The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 The earliest Borgel wristwatch known to me was made by IWC in 1906.
 IWC records show that the order to the Borgel factory in Geneva for the case was made on September 15, 1906.
 The finished watch was supplied to Stauffer & Co. on January 9, 1907, the IWC sales record showing that the Borgel case was in polished silver "avec anses", that is "with handles", the term used at the time for the wire loop strap lugs of a wristwatch.
 IWC have provided me with an official "extract from the archives" for this wristwatch, which confirms that it was supplied as a complete watch to Stauffer & Co.

 The markings inside the case back are the FB-key trademark and "BREVETE + CH 4001", a reference to the Borgel screw case patent which doesn't appear in later cases.
 There are no UK hallmarks, because the date of supply to London in January 1907 was before it was discovered by the UK authorities that the Customs had been allowing complete watches into the country without being hallmarked as required by law.
 (You can read more about this surprising anomaly on my page about Cases and Hallmarks.)
-IWC records show that it was supplied to Stauffer as a single piece, not as part of a batch, and it is tempting to think that it might have been ordered as a prototype to evaluate the viability of the wristwatch design, but further research is needed to confirm this.
+IWC records show that it was supplied to Stauffer as a single piece, not as part of a batch.
+Stauffer normally ordered watches from IWC in batches of a dozen, so it is tempting to think that this individual watch was ordered as a prototype to evaluate the wristwatch design.

 Back to the top of the page.